beardicus/line-us/README.md

 ### `.getPosition()`

 Fetches the machine's current coordinates.
-Because this command might end up buffered in the queue, you should listen for [`coordinate` events](#oncoordinates-obj) for immediate machine coordinate updates as they happen.
+Because this command might end up buffered in the queue, you should instead listen for [`coordinate` events](#oncoordinates-obj) for immediate machine coordinate updates as they happen.

 **Returns:** A promise.
 See [Movement Responses](#movement-responses) for details.